aghaffar570/CloudCalc/README.md

 ## Demo

-First set up a postgreSQL on your local machine and create a DB table with the defaulted name (configured in package.json as name).
+First set up postgreSQL on your local machine and create a table (defaulted name configured in package.json as name).

 Begin with `npm install`